MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent-salesforce.md

     </apex:page>
     ```
 1. Select **Save**.
-1. From the list of pages, select **Security** for the **Sales Agent Summary** page and configure the page to be accessable to the appropriate profiles.
+1. From the list of pages, select **Security** for the **Sales Agent Summary** page and configure the page to be accessible to the appropriate profiles.

 > [!TIP]
-> If your leads are stored in an object other than the standard **Lead** object, you'll need to modify the code above to replace all references to the **Lead** object with the one that stores your leads.
+> If your leads are stored in an object other than the standard **Lead** object, you need to modify the above code to replace all references to the **Lead** object with the one that stores your leads.

 ### Add the summary to the lead page